 On April 9, 1906, 507 Beacon was acquired by Thomas J. Emery, an attorney.

 By the 1906-1907 winter season, 507 Beacon was the Curtis-Peabody School for Girls, operated by Miss Elizabeth E. Curtis and Miss Lucy G. Peabody.
 The school previously had been located at 378 Commonwealth.
 Miss Curtis lived in Brighton; Miss Peabody lived in Roxbury and later with Miss Curtis in Brighton.

 They initially leased the house from Thomas J. Emery, and then acquired the property from him on July 30, 1909.

 The school provided college preparatory and general courses, and also had an “open air” school for girls as young as six.
 A June 29, 1912, advertisement for the school in the Boston Evening Transcript described the “open air school” as being “in a sunny weather-protected outdoor classroom built on a raised platform and connected with the first floor of the school building.”

 The school continued to operate at 507 Beacon until about 1925.
 Thereafter, Miss Curtis and Miss Peabody converted the property into a lodging house.

-507 Beacon continued to be a lodging house in 2014.
+507 Beacon remained a lodging house in 2018.